-When we moved from the Pacific Northwest to Kentucky and found our farm, we seized the opportunity to produce the kind of food that we want to eat, raised the way we wanted.
+When we moved from the Pacific Northwest to Kentucky and found our property, we seized the opportunity to produce the kind of food that we want to eat, raised the way we wanted.
 Now, we rarely eat out, trading convenience for wholesome, home-cooked food that makes us look good and feel good.

-What Farming Means To Us
+What Homesteading Means To Us

-Farming offers something that can be elusive in other types of work: tangible results that are a direct outcome of our efforts.
+Homesteading offers something that can be elusive in other types of work: tangible results that are a direct outcome of our efforts.
 It also honors a proud heritage that’s been unfairly marginalized in today’s society.
 Farming is productive, meaningful, and important work that takes skill and grit, and not everyone is suited to it.
 We get rained on, snowed on, sunburned, bug bitten, scratched by animals, covered in mud and other matter – all part of the job (and you can read about it in our blog).
 We know our animals rely on us for their well-being, and we take that commitment seriously.

-We believe food is the key to health and that it should be local; raised and processed humanely; eaten in season when possible; and free of antibiotics, genetically modified organisms (GMOs), herbicides and pesticides.
-Further, we think everyone should know where their food comes from and take responsibility for their choices, like eating meat.
+We believe food is the key to health and that it should be local; raised and processed humanely; eaten in season when possible; and free of antibiotics, genetically modified organisms (GMOs), herbicides, and pesticides.
+Further, we think everyone should know where their food comes from and take responsibility for their choices…like eating meat.